-Surgery is the ‘gold standard’ (meaning it’s the accepted best) treatment for CC.
-But, if it is picked up early there are some medications that have been shown to dramatically soften CC scar tissue.
+Breast surgery is the 'gold standard' (meaning it's the accepted best) treatment for capsular contracture.
+But, if it is picked up early there are some medications that have been shown to dramatically soften capsular contracture scar tissue.

-There are a couple of medications that can be tried and if surgery is needed later on, and these meds are used after surgery they can decrease the chances of capsular contracture reoccuring.
+There are a couple of medications that can be tried and if surgery is needed later on, and these meds are used after surgery they can decrease the chances of capsular contracture recurring.

-Some surgeons also believe massage can help prevent CC and, in early stage CC, soften scar tissue.
-However, there is no proof that it helps either way, so only massage if your surgeon advises it.
+Some plastic surgeons also believe massage can help prevent capsular contracture and, in early stage capsular contracture, soften scar tissue.
+However, there is no proof that it helps either way, so only massage if your plastic surgeon advises it.

-If medications don’t work, the only other effective treatment for CC is to completely remove the capsule of scar tissue surrounding the implant.
+If medications don't work, the only other effective treatment for capsular contracture is to completely remove the capsule of scar tissue surrounding the implant.
 This means a revision surgery.

-We don’t really know what causes CC or when/if it will occur.
-And, because of this, it’s not surprising that most women fear this BA complication the most.
+We don't really know what causes capsular contracture or when/if it will occur.
+And, because of this, it's not surprising that most women fear this breast augmentation complication the most.

-However, the earlier a CC is picked up by your surgeon the more options for treatment you have.
+However, the earlier a capsular contracture is picked up by your plastic surgeon the more options for treatment you have.